qiwi/masker/README.md

 - [ ] Support logging tools integration

 ## Motivation
-Enterprise development has specific requirements for the masking tools.
-And it seems that open source solutions do not fully satisfy them.
+Enterprise development has specific requirements for the masking tools, but it seems that open source solutions do not fully satisfy them.
+Let's try to change this.
-Detailed thoughts on this subject are presented in the article "In search of JS data masker".